LATEST: Widnes achieves ISO 9001 Read more

 Started: February 2023

 When I finished school, I did an apprenticeship in Business Administration.
 I worked in a forklift training centre for seven months and loved every minute of it.
 Due to my age, I decided to complete my A-Levels to save complications with funding as I got older.
 After this, I spent four years at Liverpool Hope University studying for a BA in History & Media and Communication, and an MA in History.
-During this time, I worked for a supermarket as a Team Leader, and also qualified as a makeup artist.
+During this time, I worked for a supermarket as a Team Leader and qualified as a Theatrical Makeup artist.

 I met amazing people and learnt many transferrable skills.
 I enjoyed my time there; however, I was always yearning for a graduate job where I could put my knowledge and skills to good use.
-So, you can imagine my happiness when I got this job.
-I felt like I was coming full circle, starting this job exactly 10 years after my apprenticeship.
+This led me to my current role at Joseph Ash Widnes and I have loved every minute since!

-Widnes Galvanising is a local business to me.
-It’s where my dad worked when I was a child, and my little brother is currently a manager here in the production office.
-I heard a lot of positive things about the company and people after it had been taken over by Joseph Ash.
-I did some research and liked the sound of the ethics and eco-friendliness of the company so I decided to apply.
+Widnes Galvanising Ltd is a local business to me.
+It’s where my dad worked when I was a child, and my little brother works in the yard.
+I heard a lot of positive things about the company and people after it had been taken over by Joseph Ash and began trading as Joseph Ash Widnes.
+I did some research and liked the sound of the ethics and eco-friendliness of the company, so I decided to apply.

 Tying into this year’s theme of Skills for Life, we decided to ask him all about his apprenticeship experience, and learn about how he’s been able to progress his career.